Military production during World War II: Historical context

 During the 1930s, political forces in Germany increased their financial investment in the military to develop the armed forces required to support near and long-term political and territorial goals.
 Germany's economic, scientific, research, and industrial capabilities were one of the most technically advanced in the world at the time, supporting a rapidly growing, innovative military.
 However, access to (and control of) the resources and production capacity required to entertain long-term goals (such as European control, German territorial expansion and the destruction of the USSR) were limited.
 Political demands necessitated the expansion of Germany's control of natural and human resources, industrial capacity and farmland beyond its borders.
 Germany's military production was tied to resources outside its area of control, a great disadvantage as compared to the Allies.

 In 1938 Britain was the world's superpower, with political and economic control of a quarter of the world's population, industry and resources, and closely allied with the independent Dominion nations (such as Canada and South Africa).
 From 1938 to mid-1942, the British coordinated the Allied effort in all global theatres.
 They fought the German, Italian, Japanese and Vichy armies, air forces and navies across Europe, Africa, Asia, the Middle East, India, the Mediterranean and in the Atlantic, Indian, Pacific and Arctic Oceans.
 British forces destroyed Italian armies in North and East Africa, and occupied or enlisted overseas colonies of occupied European nations.
 Following engagements with Axis forces, British Empire troops occupied Libya, Italian Somaliland, Eritrea, Ethiopia, Iran and Iraq.
-The Empire funded and delivered supplies by Arctic convoys to the USSR, and supported Free French forces to recapture French Equatorial Africa.
-Britain also established governments in exile in London to rally support in occupied Europe for the Allied effort.
-The British held back or slowed the Axis powers for three years while mobilising their globally integrated economy and industrial infrastructure to build what became, by 1942, the most extensive military apparatus of the war.
-This allowed their later allies (such as the United States) to mobilise their economies and develop the military forces required to play a role in the war effort, and for the British to go on the offensive in its theatres of operation.
+The Empire funded and delivered supplies by Arctic convoys to the USSR, and supported Free French forces to recapture French Equatoriired to play a role in the war effort, and for the British to go on the offensive in its theatres of operation.